 How Does Paul Colborne’s Compensation Compare With Similar Sized Companies?

-Surge Energy Inc has increased its earnings per share (EPS) by an average of 98% a year, over the last three years It achieved revenue growth of 32% over the last year.
+Surge Energy Inc. has increased its earnings per share (EPS) by an average of 47% a year, over the last three years (using a line of best fit).
+It achieved revenue growth of 29% over the last year.

-Given the total loss of 30% over three years, many shareholders in Surge Energy Inc are probably rather dissatisfied, to say the least.
-It therefore might be upsetting for shareholders if the CEO were paid generously.
+Given the total loss of 45% over three years, many shareholders in Surge Energy Inc. are probably rather dissatisfied, to say the least.
+So shareholders would probably think the company shouldn’t be too generous with CEO compensation.

-We compared total CEO remuneration at Surge Energy Inc with the amount paid at companies with a similar market capitalization.
-Our data suggests that it pays above the median CEO pay within that group.
+We compared total CEO remuneration at Surge Energy Inc. with the amount paid at companies with a similar market capitalization.
+As discussed above, we discovered that the company pays more than the median of that group.

 However, the earnings per share growth over three years is certainly impressive.
 On the other hand returns to investors over the same period have probably disappointed many.
 Considering the per share profit growth, but keeping in mind the weak returns, we’d need more time to form a view on CEO compensation.
 CEO compensation is one thing, but it is also interesting to check if the CEO is buying or selling Surge Energy (free visualization of insider trades).

 Arguably, business quality is much more important than CEO compensation levels.
 So check out this free list of interesting companies, that have HIGH return on equity and low debt.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.